drmilde/rag-docling-milvus-ollama/README.md

 # rag-docling-milvus-ollama

-An entry level strictly local RAG-System showing:
+An strictly local RAG-System (entry level) showing:

 - how to use local ollam to generate the embeddings
 - preprocessing the input document(s) using docling